Rajesh-210/My-Profile/Interview_Prep_Rajesh.md

 | `-L` (uppercase L) | Absolute **size** in GB/MB/TB | `lvextend -L +10G` |

 > `-l` = relative/extent-based | `-L` = size-based

+-l vs -L in simple terms
+-L (uppercase) — "Give me exactly this much"
+You specify a fixed size like GB, MB, TB.
+Bash
+"Add exactly 10 Gigabytes to this volume."
+Like telling a waiter: "Give me exactly 2 cups of water."
+-l (lowercase) — "Give me a percentage or share"
+You specify in extents (LVM's internal chunks, usually 4MB each) or use % shortcuts.
+Bash
+"Add all remaining free space in the Volume Group to this volume."
+Like telling a waiter: "Fill my glass to the top with whatever's left."
+Common -l shortcuts
+Command
+Meaning
+-l +100%FREE
+Use ALL remaining free space
+-l +50%FREE
+Use HALF the remaining free space
+-l +100%PVS
+Use all space on a specific physical disk
+When to use which?
+Situation
+Use
+You know exactly how much you need
+-L +10G
+You want to use up ALL free space
+-l +100%FREE
+You're calculating manually
+-L is easier
+You don't care about exact size, just use what's there -l is easier
+Bottom line:
+-L = exact size (you decide the number)
+-l = relative share (LVM does the math for you)

 ---